 Abstract paintings propogate in artist Chang Liu’s Wild Growth, a Processing application that generates artworks from data gathered from live videos.
 The interactive project was created for the 2014 ITP winter showcase, and features Liu's Jackson Pollock-inspired investigation into the boundaries of order and disorder, algorithms and handiwork.

-Citing Untitled 6 by Camille Utterback and Body Paint by Memo Akten, two other paint-by-media works, as references, Liu decided to use Processing to create Wild Growth, employing a live camera feed that “sees” colors when positioned toward natural environments, pictures, or human subjects.
+Citing Untitled 6 by Camille Utterback and Body Paint by Memo Akten, two other paint-by-media works, as references, Liu decided to use Processing to create Wild Growth, employing a live camera feed that “sees” colors when positioned towards natural environments, pictures, or human subjects.
 In turn, her software “paints” the colors into quick-generated portraits that blossom out of paint drips, splatters, and brush strokes.
 “The whole process is similar with plant growth.
-It’s wild growth in digital world,” she explains.
+It’s wild growth in digital world,” she explains on her site.

 Watch one of Chang Liu's painting come to life, and see some of her other Wild Growth works below:

 From the Brooklyn Botanical Garden